 Work interviews, tight deadlines, final exams, traffic jams—our everyday lives are full of potentially stressful situations.
 We all experience stress from time to time.
 And we know that stress is more than just an emotion.
 It can affect our whole body.
 When we feel stressed, our heart starts pounding faster, blood pressure rises, and our senses sharpen.

-What exactly is stress and why do we respond to it this way?
-In this article, you’ll learn about the stress response, including things that may make someone stressed and the physiological reactions to stress.
+What exactly is stress, and why do we respond this way?
+In this article, you'll learn about the stress response, including what may make someone stressed and the physiological reactions to stress.

 What is The Stress Response?

 Stress is the emotional and physical tension that occurs when we feel incapable of dealing with what we perceive as a threatening situation.
-The combination of physiological changes that occur when we face a stressor, like a barking dog or an oncoming car, is the stress response.
+The stress response is the combination of physiological changes that occur when we face a stressor, like a barking dog or an oncoming car.

 In emergencies, the stress response gives us the energy to react or defend ourselves.
 It allows us, for example, to quickly slam on the brakes to avoid a car accident.